History of ontology: Medieval

-Aquinas

 Fundamental to Thomas Aquinas's ontology is his distinction between essence and existence: all entities are conceived as composites of essence and existence.
 The essence of a thing is what this thing is like, it signifies the definition of this thing.
 God has a special status since He is the only entity whose essence is identical to its existence.
 But for all other, finite entities there is a real distinction between essence and existence.
 This distinction shows itself, for example, in our ability to understand the essence of something without knowing about its existence.
 Aquinas conceives of existence as an act of being that actualizes the potency given by the essence.
 Different things have different essences, which impose different limits on the corresponding act of being.
-The paradigm examples of essence-existence-composites are material substances like cats or trees.
+The paradigm examples of essence-existence composites are material substances like cats or trees.
 Aquinas incorporates Aristotle's distinction between matter and form by holding that the essence of material things, as opposed to the essence of immaterial things like angels, is the composition of their matter and form.
 So, for example, the essence of a marble statue would be the composition of the marble (its matter) and the shape it has (its form).
 Form is universal since substances made of different matter can have the same form.
 The forms of a substance may be divided into substantial and accidental forms.
-A substance can survive a change of an accidental form but ceases to exist upon a change of a substantial form.
+A substance can survive a change of an accidental form, but ceases to exist upon a change of a substantial form.